AnnKruQA/PORTFOLIO/README.md

 ### Buid the Beauty Hackathon

-The project: educational platform
+The project: educational beauty platform

-My role in the project: **preparation of persona** in Mural, **creation of information architecture** in Wimsical, participation in prototype tests with users, co-creation of investor presentation in Canva
+My role in the project:
+* **preparation of persona** in Mural
+* **creation of information architecture** in Whimsical
+* participation in prototype tests with users
+* co-creation of investor presentation in Canva

 Tools: Mural, Whimsical, Canva, Zoom, Slack, Google Sheets

 ### Dare IT Challenge Automated Testing + Python

-The project: "Scouts Panel" is an application for collecting data about players by football scouts.
+The project: application for collecting data about players by football scouts

+My role in the project:
+* creating test cases
-My role in the project: creating test cases, writing automated tests based on the test cases, executing automated tests, and preparing a test report.
+* writing automated tests based on the test cases
+* executing automated tests
+* preparing a test report

-Tools: Pycharm, Git, Slack
+Tools: Pycharm, Git, Slack, circle.so
 Technologies: Python
 Libraries, frameworks: Selenium WebDriver, Robot Framework